-What happened: Jayson Gaignard was a thriving entrepreneur—by outward accounts.
-Inside, he was lonely, isolated from others, even from his own success.
+What happened: Jayson was a thriving entrepreneur—by outward accounts.
+Inside, he was lonely and isolated from others.
 He’d spent years working on his business and no time building relationships.
-After attending a workshop led by Seth Godin on the importance of connecting people, Jayson cold calls big names from the pages of Profit Magazine until a handful RSVP to his dinner party.
+After attending a workshop led by Seth Godin on the importance of connecting people, he cold calls big names from the pages of Profit Magazine until a handful RSVP to his dinner party.
 Inspired by Godin, he hoped to curb his loneliness and figured some company couldn’t hurt.
 A mix of nerves and imposter syndrome took hold; two hours prior to the event, he nearly cancelled.
-He didn’t.
+But in the end he didn’t.
 Eight entrepreneurs attended the first Mastermind Dinner in Toronto.
 Jayson is humbled and inspired by the company of like-minded leaders; he wants to continue bringing them together.

 What we learned:Regardless of industry, entrepreneurs need a safe space to connect and remove the mask.

 How we evolved:Jayson’s dinner was designed to make friends, not launch a company.
-It would become one of the most exclusive communities for entrepreneurs in the world.
+It would go on to become one of the most exclusive communities for entrepreneurs in the world.

 2013 A Business By Accident

 What happened:Jayson borrows funds to buy 4,000 copies of Tim Ferriss’ just-released book, The 4-Hour Chef, part of a promotion that secures Ferriss as a speaker.
-Without much in the bank, it was risky, but he jumped at the chance to re-create Mastermind Dinners on a bigger scale—and bring 150 guests into his personal network.
+Without much in the bank it was risky, but he jumped at the chance to re-create Mastermind Dinners on a bigger scale.
 He had no plans to start a business.
-Jayson and his wife, Kandis, turn MMT into an event that takes place over two days in Toronto.
+Jayson and his wife Kandis turn MMT into an event that takes place over two days in Toronto.
 It was a TED Talk-style lineup with 15 speakers.
-Attendees were more interested in mingling at the hotel bar.
-On the final day, a big deal CEO was slated for the keynote Q&A. Jayson, embarrassed, stopped it mid-way while volunteers herded people out of the lobby一the speaker couldn’t be heard over the din of conversation.
-Guests siphoned off into intimate groups.
-Even speakers stayed the full duration instead of ducking out after their timeslots.
+On the final day, a big deal CEO was slated for the keynote Q&A. Jayson, embarrassed, stopped the session mid-way while volunteers herded people out of the lobby一the speaker couldn’t be heard over the din of conversation outside the room.
+Guests siphoned off into intimate groups, and even speakers stayed the full duration instead of ducking out after their time slots.
 Techvibes.com called MMT Toronto, “A two-day long dinner party in good company.”

 What we learned: MMT closed the divide between the stage and the audience.
 Even the so-called “experts” mingled as guests, accessible for more casual chats, which was a huge draw.
 Entrepreneurs crave meaningful connections as much as content.
 MMT could fill that need.
 It had real business potential.

 What happened: MMT Toronto, Part 2.
-To scale the concept of Ted Talks for entrepreneurs, Jayson picked a big, historic venue.
-He made one change, adding small dinner parties the night before.
-Tables of six gathered at surrounding restaurants.
-Intimate groups eased the awkwardness of meeting 150 strangers at once.
+To scale the concept of Ted Talks for entrepreneurs, Jayson and Kandis picked a big, historic venue.
+They made one change by adding small dinner parties the night before.
+Tables of six gathered at surrounding restaurants, and these intimate groups eased the awkwardness of meeting 150 strangers at once the following day.
 People let their guard down—and let loose.

 It was the end of the night.
-Esther Perel found a piano in the venue’s lobby and broke into song, accompanied by Jesse Elder on keys for a rendition of Leonard Cohen’s Hallelujah.
+Esther Perel found a piano in the venue’s lobby and accompanied by Jesse Elder on keys, broke into song — a rendition of Leonard Cohen’s Hallelujah.
 Everyone joined in.
 It was the perfect finale, and we couldn’t have planned it.
 Now we live for these unscripted moments.

 What we learned: Mozart was right: “Music is not in the notes, but in the silence between.”
 Our differentiator wasn’t our agenda.